penww/qrb_ros_camera/README.md

 ros2 launch qrb_ros_camera qrb_ros_camera_launch.py
 ```

-When use this launch script, it will use default parameters:
+When using this launch script, it will use the default parameters:

 ```py
  parameters=[{